 - 1 teaspoon lemon juice

 - Heat skillet over medium heat.
-Once skillet is hot, add 1 1/2 tbsp butter, 1 tbsp brown sugar, 1/4 c rolled oats, 2 tsp flour, 1/4 tsp salt & cinnamon to pan.
+Once skillet is hot, add 1 ½ Tablespoon butter, 1 Tablespoon brown sugar, ¼ cup rolled oats, 2 teaspoon flour, ¼ teaspoon salt & cinnamon to pan.
 Stir until toasted, about 3-5 minutes.
 Pour into bowl.

-- While crumble mixture is cooking, slice peach into 1/4 in slices.
+- While crumble mixture is cooking, slice peach into ¼ inch slices.

 - Once crumble is out of the pan, add remaining butter (½ Tablespoon), brown sugar (1 teaspoon), 1 teaspoon lemon juice to pan.
 Stir until peaches are soft, about 3-4 minutes.